Katoch: Clans and surnames

 The Katoch clan one of the 14 ruling clans of the Himachal Pradesh and Jammu region in the medieval times.

-Katochs suffixed 'Chandra' to their names until the rise of the Sikh dynasty in Punjab, after which some clan members started suffixing 'Singh' also.
+Katochs suffixed 'Chandra' (claiming descent from the mythical Chandravansha or Lunar dynasty mentioned in ancient Indian texts) to their names until the rise of the Sikh dynasty in Punjab, after which some clan members started suffixing 'Singh' also.
 However, most clan members today, including in the sub-clans, suffix Chand.

-Until the reforms of 1930s, the Katoch women were only married westward, generally to the Pathania and Jamwal/Jamuwal men.
+Until the reforms of the 1930s, the Katoch women were only married westward, generally to the Pathania and Jamwal/Jamuwal men and vice versa.
 The higher the sub-clan rated its own status, the farther away towards the west they tended to marry.

 Regions ruled by the clan

 In past centuries, the clan and its branches ruled several princely states in the region of Trigarta.
 Trigarta refers to the land between three rivers, namely, Beas, Sutlej, and Ravi.
 However, the clan lost lands and by the 17th century had been reduced to a small hill state.
 The originator of the clan was Rajanaka Bhumi Chand.
 Their rulers include Sansar Chand II and Rajanaka Bhumi Chand, the latter being the founder of the Jwalamukhi temple in Himachal Pradesh.